What to do in Seoul for 4 days?

 Gangnam is also home to the COEX shopping mall, one of the largest underground shopping centers in South Korea.
-Besides a broad selection of international brand names stores the center also contains a movie theater, a concert hall, an aquarium, and an extensive food court and several fine dining restaurants.
+Besides a broad selection of international brand names stores the center also contains a movie theater, a concert hall, an aquarium, an extensive food court, and several fine dining restaurants.

 Of course, Gangnam is not only about shopping.
 The Bongeunsa Buddhist Temple is a haven of peace in this busy district.
 The Bongeunsa Temple features a more secluded and quieter atmosphere than Jogyesa Temple in Insadong and if you find the time you should absolutely stop by this serene holy place to view the beautiful complex.

 Twice a day, at 4:10 PM and 6:40 PM, monks hold a percussion ceremony.